jamescha/Dart-Game/README.md

 >>>>>>> e2e10ae3cbff6dad57b7c4633879aaf5b65fa21a

-v0.001 O
+v0.001
-riginal from Devfest West Hackathon
+Original from Devfest West Hackathon

 v0.002
 Turned off scrolling of the browser and added Gangnam Style Instrumental music.
 Put it on devfestwestdemo.appspot.com.

+v0.003
+Was able to add jumping sounds.
+Added a picture that moves with the player block but moves oppposite direction when jumping.
+Have not been able to make the block invisible.